yay135/gene_connectivity/readme.md

 The commands will scan the your /path/to/exp/ and infer from all of files with ".csv" extension and create an output file for each one.
 For each csv file in your folder, you must have **ENSG######### (ensemble ids with no versions) as headers**, the headers must contain enough (at least 30%) of the predictor genes, other non-predictor genes are ignored.
 The expression value must be **RNA-seq TPM**.
 Please refer to predictors.csv and inferred.csv for predictor and inferred genes.
 The genes are extracted for gtex_tcga_normal dataset.

-The GCN and PNA models are built with the following edges: GCN: 3D inter chromosome, Pathway, 1D genomic, PNA: Correlation, 3D inter chromosome, 3D intra chromosome, Pathway, 1D genomic. **The Models are built for normal tissues**.
+The GCN and PNA models are built with the following edges: GCN: 3D inter chromosome, Pathway, 1D genomic, PNA: Correlation, 3D inter chromosome, 3D intra chromosome, Pathway, 1D genomic. **The models are built for normal tissues**.

 **The following tutorials are for non-docker usages.**

-## 2. Data and model
+## 2. Data and Models
 Datasets are fully released.
 Due to the large size, model files are not released in this repository.
 This repository supports complete training and testing with the following models and options:
-### 2.1 Available models
+### 2.1 Available Models
 MLP
 Autoencoder
 LinearRegression
 GCN
 PNA
-### 2.2 Available datasets
+### 2.2 Available Datasets
 Training on GTEx normal, testing on TCGA normal
 Training on TCGA BC, testing on CPTAC BC
 Training on TCGA BC, testing on CCLE BC
-### 2.3 Available edges
+### 2.3 Available Edges
 Correlation
 String (PPI)
 Dorothea (TF)